brandur/sorg/content/nanoglyphs-drafts/047-stainless.md

 During my arc at Crunchy, a parallel story has been playing out.
 A solo founder (Alex) bootstrapped what should have been [the greatest unborn unicorn of all time](https://narwallmask.com/), failed fast on it, wasn't discouraged, and went on to start a [new company, Stainless](https://www.stainless.com/).

 One of the main differentiator of Stripe's API was its SDKs.
 Instead of sending random cURL calls with loose parameters and no type checking in Stripe's general direction, you'd have a (mostly) conventional SDK built and ready in the language of your choice.
-It was a huge differentiator, but not cheapt to maintain -- I'd imagine the SDKs team at Stripe is up to a few dozen engineers by now, at a cost of easily multiple millions per year.
+It was a huge differentiator, but not cheap to maintain -- I'd imagine the SDKs team at Stripe is up to a few dozen engineers by now, at a cost of easily multiple millions per year.

 Stainless' main product is something similar, but made generic so that it functions for anybody with an OpenAPI spec.
 Ship your OpenAPI to Stainless, SDKs ready for your users to plug straight into their software come out the other side.

-If you've integrated against [OpenAPI](https://platform.openai.com/docs/api-reference/introduction), you've used Stainless generated SDKs.
+If you've integrated against [OpenAI](https://platform.openai.com/docs/api-reference/introduction), you've used Stainless generated SDKs.
 Or CloudFlare.
 Or Anthropic.
 I still don't quite understand how he managed to close logos of this level of notoriety with a company that was only a few years old, but he did it.

 Like any good founder, talk to Alex and you quickly learn he's not ready to stop there.
 The company's charter isn't SDKs, it's developer experience, and he's got entire new spheres of product development that he's intending to get into post-haste.
 If he has his way, SDKs are just the beginning.